-Published on May 31, 2013 in Market Trends
+Published on May 31, 2013 in Economy, Market & Trends

 While innovation is often associated with Silicon Valley’s high-tech industry or New York City’s financial giants, programs like Google Fiber and incubators are bringing growth to cities like Portland and Kansas City, according to panelists at the 2013 ULI Spring Meeting in San Diego.